-Most CPAs grapple with leases from the lessee’s point of view, so in this post, we’ll take a look at leases from the lessee’s perspective.
-Under the new lease standard, what are the types of leases?
+Most CPAs grapple with leases from the lessee’s point of view, so in this post, we’ll look at finance and operating leases from the lessee’s perspective.
+Under the new lease standard (ASC 842, Leases), what are the types of leases?
 Does the accounting vary based on the type of lease?
 Are lease expenses different?

 First, let’s start by defining the types of leases and how to classify them.

 Upon the commencement date of the lease, the company should classify the lease as either a finance or an operating lease using ASC 842.
 (Under ASC 840, a finance lease was referred to as a capital lease.)

 So what is a finance lease?
 A lease is considered a finance lease if it meets any of the following criteria: